LorenzSeufert/CeangalMessenger---Documentation/UseCases/CreateUserProfileUseCase.md

-# 1 Use-Case Name
+# 1 Create User Profile
-Create user profile
+Use Case to create a user profile

 ## 1.1 Brief Description
-Create the user profile after registration with password and email.
+Create a user profile to register for the application.
 The following informations have to displayed:
+- E-Mail
+- password 2x
 - nickname
 - picture
 - age